Geethen/geeforec.github.io/content/post/practical-4.md

 ```

 ![](/images/prac4_f6b.png)
-**Figure 6:** Steps followed to script a CSV table export to your local hard-drive.
+**Figure 6:** Steps followed to complete a CSV export task using a script to initialise a table export to your local hard-drive.

 In addition, to the export options presented above and in practical 3.
 You may also export the results as a rasterStack with multiple layers representing the sum of annual rainfall for Costa Rica.
 We will first create a list of band names for the rasterStack output and apply the function `toBands()` to the image collection to stack all bands into a single image.
 Each band will contain a unique name corresponding to, in this example, the year of the annual sum.